House Exterior Painting – Frequently Asked Questions

 The timing for exterior painting depends on weather conditions, temperature, and paint type.
 Generally speaking, the ideal time for exterior painting is from May Day to Midsummer, but late summer and early autumn also work well for exterior painting.
 Spring brings suitable temperatures, and often in autumn there’s still enough warmth in Finland for painting.

 So can you paint a house in winter?
 Winter painting is possible, but it requires preparation with the right materials and careful monitoring of conditions.
-It’s important to ensure that the temperature is high enough, the surface is dry, and that moisture or frost doesn’t threaten the paint surface.
+It’s important to ensure the temperature is high enough, the surface is dry, and that moisture or frost won’t threaten the paint surface.
 If these factors cannot be controlled, it’s better to wait for spring or summer.

 When should house exterior painting be done?

 Previously, it was thought that the best time for house painting is from May Day to Midsummer, but nowadays these painting conditions continue considerably later.
 This is because in winter the house structures dry well, and Finland’s climate is at its driest from late spring to early summer.
 The best painting temperature is usually between 5 and 30 degrees.
-In weather that’s too cold (below 5 degrees), the paint won’t dry properly, and in weather that’s too hot (above 30 degrees), it can dry too quickly, which can lead to an uneven surface.
+In weather that’s too cold (below 5 degrees), paint doesn’t dry properly, and in weather that’s too hot (above 30 degrees), it can dry too quickly, which can lead to an uneven surface.

 At what temperature can you paint outdoors?